 Look out for these popular wines: basilia, vila rachel, vale meao, batuta and monte cascas.

 For Fred, the best port by far is Taylor’s.
 “It is very unique and special.
 When it comes to producing a quality offering, they are always the best,” he says.

-Hailed as the new Tuscany, and a few hours from the capital in the southern half of Portugal, this sun-baked land is enjoying increased attention for its table wines and landscapes.
-Alentejo wines tend to be fruity, fresh and well balanced but it depends on which part of the region they come from.
-“The north Alentejo wines from the Sao Mamede mountains, are probably the best, thanks to the high altitude, its freshness and the fact that it is home to a lot of old vineyards.”
+Hailed as the new Tuscany and just a few hours from Lisbon, this sun-baked land is enjoying increased attention for its table wines and landscapes.
+Alentejo wines tend to be fruity, fresh and well balanced but it depends on which part of the region they hail from.
+“The northern Alentejo wines from the Sao Mamede mountains are probably the best, thanks to the high altitude, their freshness and the fact that the area is home to a lot of old vineyards,” says Fred.

-The wines from the south of the region are a bit more round “with soft tannins and a lot of body”.
-A cheap Alentejo wine tends to be easy to come by and in recent years, the finest Alentejo wines are considered to be the best the country has to offer.
+The wines from the south of the region are rounder with soft tannins and a lot of body.
+A cheap Alentejo wine tends to be easy to come by and in recent years, the finest Alentejo wines have been considered among the best Portugal has to offer.
 A traditional pork dish with garlic, olive oil and paprika would blend nicely with an Alentejo red.

 Look out for these popular wines: monte cascas reserva, folha do meio reserva, Julian Reynolds and pera manca.

 Much like Alentejo, Lisbon is a wine-producing destination in its own right.
 West and north of the city is the Lisboa wine region, formerly known as Estremadura.
 You can get a good-quality cheap or mid-price house wine in restaurants across the country.
 The wines are usually fruity, round and light.
 If you’re visiting Lisbon, the wine bars here are not to be missed.
 Wash down a Lisboa white such as an 1808 reserva with grilled sardines for an authentic dining experience.